 This is still a relatively new app, so don’t expect it to work perfectly 100% of the time, but if you’re using it the way the developers have suggested, you shouldn’t have any problems.

-It’s free to install but to be used properly you have to pay for a premium subscription that ranges from $5 to $20 per month.
+It’s free to install but to be used properly you have to pay for a premium subscription that is $4.99 a month or $15.49 for a year.

 What is Optical Music Recognition

 Optical Music Recognition is a technology that enables computers to read through sheet music.
 This is similar to OCR, where people have been scanning books and documents for decades now into machine-readable documents, in an attempt to digitalize archives and make their life easier.

 OMR helps with that kind of manual labor and reads through PDF files transcribing notes that are written on the paper.
 It can convert them to MusicXML, the standard digital music notation code, which is an equivalent of .doc files for music.

 OMR can be very useful but you connect expect full accuracy of automatic transcription.
 Results can vary greatly!

 From there, technology has made it available in the past years to convert it straight to MIDI, so you can hear a melody that is written using virtual instruments such as Synths.
 Although this often with some shortcomings, such as lack of full accuracy, and limitations of what information MIDI can hold.

 I hope that this article has helped you learn new things about OMR and how to convert your PDF sheet music straight into MIDI.